Carnival Rock: Reception

-Variety found that Miller and Cabot turned in good performances, stated Corman did a fair job as producer and a better job as director and found the movie had overtones of Pagliacci mixed with Rock and Roll.
+Variety found that Miller and Cabot turned in good performances, stated Corman did a fair job as producer and a better job as director ,and found the movie had overtones of Pagliacci mixed with rock and roll.

 Frank found the included music in the film the high point of the movie.

-Cabot would go on to make a number of films for Corman.
+Cabot went on to make a number of films for Corman.